Periphery

 Who will I be working with?

-A few years ago, Future Tense Books published my pocket-sized book, 'User Not Found,' a lyric essay chronicling my attempts to break free from the internet's pesky tendrils.
-I delved a little into privacy issues, the ethical concerns of big tech, the attention economy, the environmental impact of data storage, social media trolls, and the issue of conflict minerals.
-But mostly, I explored my struggles with compulsive scrolling and the diminishing sense of real connectivity I felt I was experiencing with my body, art practice, community, and nature.
+A few years ago, Future Tense Books published my pocket-sized lyric essay User Not Found, a chronicle of my attempts to loosen the internet’s grip on my body, mind, and creative practice.
+In it, I explored everything from privacy concerns and the ethics of big tech to the attention economy, data’s environmental toll, social media trolls, and the issue of conflict minerals.
+But mostly, I wrote about the toll of compulsive scrolling and the frayed sense of connection I felt to my body, art, community, and natural world.

 How can I sign up?